Anchorage Mayor LaFrance announces changes to police department after officer kills teenager

 “We call for the creation of some type of civilian oversight, with a goal to have stood up a civilian oversight model by April of 2025 with funding for this model included in the Mayor’s proposed 2025 budget,” the statement said.

-Since mid-May three other people have been shot and killed by police: 34-year-old Kristopher Handy, 21-year-old Tyler May and 58-year-old Lisa Fordyce-Blair.
+The three other people killed by Anchorage police this year were 34-year-old Kristopher Handy, 21-year-old Tyler May and 58-year-old Lisa Fordyce-Blair.
 State prosecutors have reviewed the fatal shootings of Handy and May so far, and declined to file criminal charges against the officers, saying use of force was justified.

 Alaska Public Media’s Jeremy Hsieh contributed to this report.